Office of Sponsored Programs

 The Office of Sponsored Programs (OSP) serves a dual role of facilitating and promoting the research and sponsored projects mission of UAA while protecting the institution by maintaining compliance related to fraud, waste, and abuse.
 We assist faculty and staff throughout the life cycle of external funding, with services provided through Pre-Award and Post-Award functions.
 Our offices are located on the 3rd floor of the 1901 Bragaw building, Suite 368.
 Pre-Award staff can be reached at email@example.com and Post-Award Staff can be reached at firstname.lastname@example.org

-Pre-Award offers the following services:
+Pre-Award offers these services:

 - Provide information about potential federal, state and private sources of funding